usdot-jpo-ode/jpo-cvdp/docs/installation.md

 $ sudo make install
 ```

+- **NOTE**: The header files for `librdkafka` should be located in `/usr/local/include/librdkafka` and the libraries
+  (static and dynamic) should be located in `/usr/local/lib`.
+If you put them in another location the PPM may not build.

-## 15. Download, build, and install the Privacy Protection Module (PPM)
+## 12. Download, Build, and Install the Privacy Protection Module (PPM)

 ```bash
 $ cd $BASE_PPM_DIR